tonywong94/edge_pydb/edge_pydb/dat_prof/README.md

 Currently includes:
 * CO Rotation curves from Leung et al. (2018 MNRAS 477, 254).
 * CO and Ha rotation curves from Levy et al. (2018 ApJ 860, 92).
 The 6 arcsec curves were used in the paper.
-* Radial CO profiles from native CO resolution smoothed-mask moment maps (TW unpublished).
+* Radial CO profiles from native CO resolution smoothed-mask moment maps (Wong et al. 2024).
-* Rotation curves from 3D Barolo, using dilated masks, for either fixed or fitted vdisp
+* Rotation curves obtained with [3D Barolo](https://bbarolo.readthedocs.io), using dilated masks, for either fixed or fitted velocity dispersion.